bigbluebutton/bigbluebutton.github.io/_posts/2015-04-04-release-notes.md

 Released: May 24, 2017 ([Installation Instructions](/overview/install.html))

-This release improved BigBlueButton with the following new features:
+This release adds the following new features to the BigBlueButton platform:

   * **Breakout Rooms** - The instructor can now group students into breakout rooms to increase collaboration and can monitor activity in the breakout rooms (listen or join). (see [video](https://www.youtube.com/watch?v=q5N-lcocJss)).